Protect Your Eyes by Turning on Dark Mode on Brave Browser

-Brave is a rather new web browser based on the open source Chromium project.
+Brave is a relatively new web browser based on the open source Chromium project.

-With Chrome like features, built-in ad blocker and an optional crypto ecosystem, Brave has managed to get a good following.
-They are expanding their ecosystem with their own Brave search engine.
+With Chrome-like features, a built-in ad blocker, and an optional crypto ecosystem, Brave has gotten a good following.
+They are expanding their ecosystem with their own Brave search engine and chat features.

-I am not going to debate if Brave is better than Firefox or other privacy-first browser.
-If you are already using Brave and a fan of dark mode, let me quickly share how to enable dark mode in Brave browser.
+I will not debate if Brave is better than Firefox or other privacy-first browsers.
+If you are already using Brave and are a fan of dark mode, let me quickly share how to enable dark mode in the Brave browser.

 Switch on dark mode in Brave browser

-If your operating system is already using dark mode but Brave doesn’t recognize it, you can enable the dark mode from the settings.
+If your operating system already uses dark mode but Brave doesn’t recognize it, you can enable the dark mode from the settings.

-To do that, click on the Hamburger menu (located at top right corner of browser window) and then on Settings.
+To do that, click on the Hamburger menu (located at the top right corner of the browser window) and then on Settings.

-Once the browser settings window is open, click on the Appearance sub-menu from the list of available items to the left.
+Once the browser settings window opens, click on the Appearance sub-menu from the list of available items to the left.

 From there, the very first option is to change colors.
 Select the option “Dark” from the Brave Colors drop-down menu.